dmakogon/clouddevelop2015/README.md

 To avoid the unbounded-array issue, Notes may be stored in separate Documents:
 ```
 {
-	type: 'Task',
+	"type": "Task",
-	taskId: '2',
+	"id": "2",
-	description: 'Finalize walkthrough doc'
+	"description": "Finalize walkthrough doc"
 }
 {
-	type: 'Note',
+	"type": "Note",
-	personId: '1',
+	"id": "1",
-	noteId: '1',
+	noteId: "1",
-	taskId: '2',
+	"id": "2",
-	note: 'Reviewed relational model w/Ryan'
+	"note": "Reviewed relational model w/Ryan"
 }
 ```
 We now have two queries if we want a task plus notes.
-However, if notes aren't often viewed immediately (e.g. you merely list the Task names, and then show notes only when a task's details are shown), this might not really impact performance.
+However, if notes aren"t often viewed immediately (e.g. you merely list the Task names, and then show notes only when a task"s details are shown), this might not really impact performance.

-### Note Id's within Task
+### Note Id"s within Task

-If you needed to quickly discover how many notes a particular task had (if any), you could optionally store an array of Note Id's into the Task document.
+If you needed to quickly discover how many notes a particular task had (if any), you could optionally store an array of Note Id"s into the Task document.

 {
-	type: 'Task',
+	"type": "Task",
-	taskId: '2',
+	"id": "2",
-	description: 'Finalize walkthrough doc',
+	"description": "Finalize walkthrough doc",
-	notes: [ '1', '5', '7' ]
+	notes: [ "1", "5", "7" ]
 }

 ### Note highlights within Task